The Basics of Vulnerability Management

 These programs can automatically download and apply patches to software and operating systems.
 But there is more to it: these tools offer solutions to potential security threats.
 They can also identify different threat levels to help the IT security team know what to address first.

-• IT asset management (ITAM) is an essential part of vulnerability management.
+• IT Asset Management (ITAM) is an essential part of Vulnerability Management.
 ITAM covers the first step in the vulnerability management process: identifying all the assets the company has.
-Knowing what needs to be protected is crucial before any cybersecurity strategy is designed.
+Knowing what must be protected is crucial before any cybersecurity strategy is designed.

-• Vulnerability scanning to identify risks such as software vulnerability, security holes, and missing patches.
-This should be a continuous process.
+• Vulnerability scanners to identify risks such as software vulnerability, security holes, and missing patches.
+This process should be repeated regularly to detect new vulnerabilities in time.

-• Vulnerability assessments to analyze the organization's overall approach to security and help the security IT department plan and adopt remediation strategies.
+• A vulnerability assessment to analyze the organization's overall approach to security and help the security IT department plan and adopt remediation strategies.

 • Automated remediation to address potential threats.